 Though FACT is a small nonprofit, our accomplishments are significant:

-- Improving farm animal welfare: Cumulatively, FACT has awarded 91 grants to deserving farmers across 27 states, directly impacting more than 66,000 animals.
-Thousands more animals in subsequent generations raised on these funded farms will benefit from improved conditions, access to open pasture, and the humane methodology that FACT invests and espouses through our Fund-a-Farmer Project.
+Improving farm animal welfare: Cumulatively, FACT has awarded 157 grants to deserving farmers across 34 states, directly impacting more than 97,000 animals.
+Thousands more animals in subsequent generations raised on these funded farms will benefit from improved conditions, access to open pasture, and the humane methodology that FACT invests and espouses through our farmer services.